dredwardhyde/gc-articles/marking-roots.md

 ## How does Hotspot JVM scan the root set during garbage collection?

+*Note: I’m not involved in OpenJDK development in any way.
+All views expressed below are my own.*

 In my first article I’d like to talk about some interesting solutions that have found their way into the most popular JVM implementation in the world – Hotspot JVM, originally developed by Sun Microsystems and then refined by Oracle to the current state.

 Typical JVM implementation consists of multiple subsystems, like various parsers, class loaders, interpreters, JIT compilers and so on, but possibly, the most complicated subsystem is related to garbage collection.